geerlingguy/mini-rack/README.md

   - [Atlas Power AP-S15HR 15A Half-rack Power Conditioner](https://amzn.to/4iG8oBv)
   - [AliExpress US Power Strip - 3 socket](https://www.aliexpress.us/item/3256805777681738.html)

+> **Note**: Some small PoE switches also have PoE+ or PoE++ power input, such as the [Ubiquiti USW-Ultra](https://store.ui.com/us/en/category/switching-utility/collections/pro-ultra/products/usw-ultra).
+Assuming you are in a location with another PoE++ switch, and everything is PoE-powered, you could power everything off one Ethernet cable, and bypass the need for a PDU or UPS in the mini rack!

+### UPSes (Uninterruptible Power Supplies)

+UPSes, or Uninterruptable Power Supplies, offer protection against brownouts or power loss, and usually have better power protection circuits as well.

 Ongoing discussions:

   - [Find the perfect 1U 10" Mini Rack UPS](https://github.com/geerlingguy/mini-rack/issues/1)

-> **Note**: Some small PoE switches also have PoE+ or PoE++ power input, such as the [Ubiquiti USW-Ultra](https://store.ui.com/us/en/category/switching-utility/collections/pro-ultra/products/usw-ultra).
-Assuming you are in a location with another PoE++ switch, and everything is PoE-powered, you could power everything off one Ethernet cable, and bypass the need for a PDU or UPS entirely!

 ### Patch Panels